 The most important tool Elements gives us to correct skintones is the Info panel, which lets us view color measurements.
 To view your Info panel, go to the Window Menu and click on Info.

-It looks like the screen shot below, when visible.
+The Info panel looks like the screen shot below, when visible.
 If the top left quadrant of the Info panel doesn’t display “RGB Color”, select it by clicking on the arrow next to the name of that quadrant.
-As you move your cursor over your image, the Red, Green & Blue fields will reflect measurements of the color components of the pixels you are hovering over.
+As you move your cursor over your image, the Red, Green & Blue fields will reflect color measurements for the pixels you are hovering over.

-For best results when measuring colors, select your Color Picker tool (the Eyedropper), set the sample size to a 5×5 average, and set Sample to All Layers when measuring.
+For best results when measuring colors, use your Color Picker tool (the Eyedropper) to hover.
+Set its sample size to a 5×5 average, and set Sample to All Layers when measuring.

 Go ahead and give this a try, now that you’ve got it all set up.
 Move your cursor around and examine the measurements that appear in the Info panel.

 Let’s take this photo as an example.
-Start on a photo whose overall white balance is good.
+Start on a photo whose overall white balance is good, like this one.
+The color issues come from the orange dress that is reflecting onto her skin face and neck.

 The measurements for the pixels at the end of each arrow are in this table: